In a nutshell: Cayman Islands' economic substance law

-Examples of Core Income Generating Activities (CIGA) are provided in the ES Law for each of the Relevant Activities.
+Examples of Core Income Generating Activities ("CIGA") are provided in the ES Act for each of the Relevant Activities.
 The CIGA are considered to be the key essential and valuable activities that generate the income of the company and these activities must be carried out in Cayman.
 However, non CIGA activity such as back office functions, expert professional advice or specialist services can be obtained elsewhere.
-A company can outsource its CIGA so long as it continues to monitor and control the outsourced activities.
+A company can outsource its CIGA in Cayman so long as it continues to monitor and control the outsourced activities.

 How can I tell if an entity has adequate employees, expenditure and physical assets?